democracy-os-fr/sage/README.md

 * `npm start` — Compile assets when file changes are made, start BrowserSync session
 * `npm run build` — Compile and optimize the files in your assets directory

+**The webpack assets versionning is not yet compatible with the Drupal Cache API.
+Use the common build for now.**
 * `npm run build:production` — Compile assets for production

 #### Additional commands